bluecatengineering/dora/README.md

 ## Performance

-Dora keeps no leases in memory at the moment.
+In synthetic tests with `perfdhcp` I was able to get to around 5000 leases/sec, but `dora` was nowhere near close to consuming available CPU. `dora` keeps no leases in memory at the moment.
 It relies totally on the database in order to determine which is the next IP to allocate within a range.
-The db workload is fairly write-heavy, and `sqlite` seems to bottleneck the tokio runtime at a certain point depending on how many threads you give to the runtime.
+The db workload is fairly write-heavy, and `sqlite` seems to bottleneck the tokio runtime at a certain point.

-We _could_ go much faster by keeping things in memory and writing to db after the fact like more traditional DHCP implementations, but this is a trade-off for complexity.
-I've experimented with `roaring-rs`, a bitmap and it seems pretty fast, although we'd need logic to reload the database into memory again on startup among other changes.
+We _could_ go much faster by keeping leases in memory and appending to the db like more traditional DHCP implementations, but this is a trade-off for complexity.
+I've experimented with the bitmap from `roaring-rs` and it seems pretty fast, although we'd need logic to reload the database into memory again on startup and be able to evict entries after lease expiration.
+Additional complexity we don't care for at the moment.
 There may be other ways to squeeze more performance out without having to go down this road.

 ## Troubleshooting/Testing